 Lee, who’s in her 60s, thought she might have thyroid cancer a few years ago when a CT scan she had for something else showed a lump or a nodule on her thyroid.
 Further testing came back suspicious for papillary cancer, the most common type of thyroid cancer.
-“Suspicious” doesn’t automatically mean cancer, but Lee’s odds were 60 to 70 percent.
-The next step was surgery to find out for sure.
+“Suspicious” doesn’t automatically mean cancer, but Lee’s odds were 60 to 70 percent and the next step was surgery to find out for sure.

 Your thyroid is a butterfly-shaped organ in your neck, just below the voice box and above the collarbone.
 Its job is to produce hormones that regulate how the body uses and stores energy.
-Common problems are an overactive (hyper) or underactive (hypo) thyroid.
-Lumps on the thyroid are also pretty common.
+Common problems are an overactive (hyper) or underactive (hypo) thyroid and lumps on the thyroid are also pretty common.

 In the United States, about 0.1 percent or 300,000 new nodules are detected every year.
 Supposedly, by the age of 60 about half of us have one that can either be felt or shows up on an imaging test like Lee had.

 According to the Mayo Clinic, several conditions can cause nodules to develop in your thyroid: